dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 tlabel: External function to improve on datetick and datetickzoom.
 Written by Carlos Adrian Vargas Aguilera, found on the MATLAB file exchange.
 Original link: https://www.mathworks.com/matlabcentral/fileexchange/19314-tlabel-m-v2-6-1--sep-2009-

 TTwvZ: Plots temperature and wetbulb temperature against height given an input time and soundings data structure.
 Updated 26 June 2018 to work with new names for calculated height field, and to change datatype to double.
+Updated 2 August 2018 with minor improvements and temporary aesthetic changes.

 TvZ: Plots temperature vs height from soundings data given an input time.
 Updated 28 June 2018 with improvements corresponding to new version of MATLAB, i.e. dot notation.
+Updated 6 July 2018 to fix some bad variable names.

 TvZbasic: Plots temperature vs height from soundings data given an input time, with figure settings set up for maximum ease in customization.
 Renamed from TvZprint in final push.

 TvZcomparison: Plots a composite temperature and wind vs height figure for multiple sites at an input time.
 Requires findsnd, TvZ, and windbarb. windbarb function was written by Laura Tomkins (github @lauratomkins).
+Updated 6 July 2018 to fix some bad variable names.

 TwindvZ: Plots temperature and wind vs height for an input time.
 Requires windbarb. windbarb function was written by Laura Tomkins (github @lauratomkins).